ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

    * Select "upload existing file".
 Choose files.
    * Need to clone repo to start working from GitHub rather than the local only copy.

-11. **Demo** - cloning, branching, committing, a repo from GitHib.
+11. **Demo** - cloning, branching, committing a repo from GitHib.
      * *Add steps for command line*
      * Clone - Many projects start from an existing repo.
-This is a more coming flow than starting locally.
+This is a more common flow than starting locally.
        * View "Clone or download" button in GitHub.
        * Open new VS Code window. `git clone` + GitHub URL and start working from remote repo.
        * *How does Sourcetree work with a repo you've cloned but not through Sourcetree?
 If it's cloned from VS Code can you still use source tree?*
      * Branch - Branching creates a separate world, thread, for you to work in.
 By default you're in the master branch.
        * Typically most work is done in a different branch and then merged with master.
        * If four people are working on a project, each person has a branch.
-If you have two different features you're working on, you can can make a branch for each.
+If you have two different features you're working on, you can make a branch for each.
        * You can see the branch in the VS Code status bar and Sourcetree.
        * `git create branch` - command to create new branch
        * Give it a name and VS Code will automatically switch to it.